Roger Clarke's Web-Site

 User Organisations and Individuals

-The 'Principles for Responsible AI' presented below arise from a consolidation of ideas from a suite of previously-published documents.
+Many organisations have published documents acknowledging public concerns about AI.
+The 'Principles for Responsible AI' presented below arise from a consolidation of ideas from a suite of 26 documents that have gone beyond problems and contributed towards solutions.
 The suite was assembled by surveying academic, professional and policy literatures.
 Diversity of perspective was actively sought.
-The sources include corporations and industry associations (5), governmental organisations (6), academics (4), professional associations (2), joint associations (2), and non-government organisations (6).
+The sources were governmental organisations (7), non-government organisations (6), corporations and industry associations (5), professional associations (2), joint associations (2), and academics (4).
 Only sets that are available in the english language were used.
-An analysis by region of origin shows 5 pan-world, 3 pan-European, 10 US, 4 UK, 1 Australian, 1 Japanese and 1 Korean.
-Of the documents, 8 are formulations of 'ethical principles and IT', and the other 17 provide guidance specifically in relation to AI.
+An analysis by region of origin shows 5 pan-world, 4 pan-European, 10 US, 4 UK, 1 Australian, 1 Japanese and 1 Korean.
+Of the documents, 8 are formulations of 'ethical principles and IT', and the other 18 provide guidance specifically in relation to AI.

 Some commonalities exist across the source documents.
-However, many of them contain only a few propositions, and overall there is far less consensus that might be expected 60 years after AI was first heralded.
-For example, only 1 document expressly encompasses cyborgisation (GEFA 2016); only 2 documents refer to the precautionary principle (CLA-EP 2016, GEFA 2016), and only 6 stipulate the conduct of impact assessments.
-Particularly striking is how few of the c.
-50 Principles are detectable in half of the documents in the set:
+However, many of them contain only a few propositions, and overall there is far less consensus that might be expected more than 60 years after AI was first heralded.
+For example, only 1 document expressly encompasses cyborgisation (GEFA 2016); only 2 documents refer to the precautionary principle (CLA-EP 2016, GEFA 2016).

-Each source naturally reflects the express, implicit and subliminal purposes of the drafters and the organisations on whose behalf they were composed.
-In some cases, for example, the set primarily addresses a specific form of AI, such as robotics or machine-learning.
-Documents prepared by corporations, industry associations, and even professional associations and joint associations tend to adopt the perspective of producer roles.
-For example, FLI (2017) perceives the need for "constructive and healthy exchange between AI researchers and policy-makers", but does not mention participation by stakeholders in the technology and its applications (at 3).
-As a result, transparency is constrained to a small sub-set of circumstances (at 6), 'designers and builders', rather than being responsible entities, are merely 'stakeholders in moral implications' (at 9), alignment with human values is seen as being necessary only in respect of "highly autonomous AI systems" (at 10), and "strict safety and control measures" are limited to a small sub-set of AI systems (at 22).
+Each of the sources naturally reflects the express, implicit and subliminal purposes of the drafters and the organisations on whose behalf they were composed.
+In some cases, for example, the set primarily addresses just one form of AI, such as robotics or machine-learning.
+Documents prepared by corporations, industry associations, and even professional associations and joint associations tended to adopt the perspective of producer roles, with the interests of other stakeholders often relegated to a secondary consideration.
+For example, the joint-association Future Life Institute perceives the need for "constructive and healthy exchange between AI researchers and policy-makers", but not for any participation by stakeholders (FLI 2017 at 3).
+As a result, transparency is constrained to a small sub-set of circumstances (at 6).
+The responsibility of 'designers and builders' is limited by those roles being nominated as mere 'stakeholders in moral implications' (at 9).
+Alignment with human values is seen as being necessary only in respect of "highly autonomous AI systems" (at 10).
+And "strict safety and control measures" are limited to a small sub-set of AI systems (at 22).

 Similarly, ITIC (2017) considers that many responsibilities lie elsewhere, and assigns responsibilities to its members only in respect of safety, controllability and data quality.
 ACM (2017) is expressed in weak language (should be aware of, should encourage, are encouraged) and decision opaqueness is regarded as being acceptable, while IEEE (2017) suggests a range of important tasks for other parties (standards-setters, regulators, legislatures, courts), and phrases other suggestions in the passive voice, with the result that few obligations are clearly identified as falling on engineering professionals and the organisations that employ them.
 The House of Lords report might have been expected to adopt a societal or multi-stakeholder approach, yet, as reinforced by Smith (2018), it adopts the perspective of the AI industry.